mkhisty/Dashly/README.md

 1. Import this library into whatever c++ project
 2. Initialize Dashly
+3. Configure template for proper UI
-3. Call the display function with your data
+4. Call the display function with your data
-4. View your dashboard at http://localhost:8080
+5. View your dashboard at http://localhost:8080

 ## Output